pfheatwole/thesis/source/introduction.rst

 wing, compare static performance analyses to expected results, and demonstrate several dynamic scenarios to highlight the flexibility of the model.

-In closing, [[:doc:`data_considerations` and]] :doc:`future_work` briefly
-surveys the remaining steps to solving the flight reconstruction problem, extracting wind field patterns from sets of recorded flights, and encoding those patterns into a predictive model.
+In closing, :doc:`future_work` briefly surveys the remaining steps to solving the flight reconstruction problem, extracting wind field patterns from sets of recorded flights, and encoding those patterns into a predictive model.